-The conception of the new Dobie High School Ninth Grade Campus was initiated due to the overcrowding of the current J. Frank Dobie High School.
-Due to growth in enrollment in the upcoming years, Pasadena ISD decided to open a new ninth grade campus housing exclusively freshman students.
+The conception of the new Ninth Grade Campus was initiated due to the overcrowding of the current J. Frank Dobie High School.
+Due to growth in enrollment in the upcoming years, Pasadena ISD decided to open a new ninth grade campus housing exclusively freshmen students.
 The building is designed to accommodate as many as 1,200 ninth graders with enrollment predicted to be around 1,000 students.

 + Master planning was completed by IBI Group for this district.